 On April 18: “Thousands of Hepaticas are in bloom, most gorgeous sight.
-Bloodroots everywhere.” [based on her planting thousands of these, no wonder.]
+Bloodroots everywhere.” [based on her planting thousands of Hepaticas, no wonder.]

-A large number of plants new to the Garden were introduced in the Spring.
+A large number of plants new to the Garden were introduced in the spring.
 "Native" refers to a plant found in the wild in Minnesota, at settlement time.
 "Introduced" means the plant is found here but not native.
-"Not native" means the plant has not been found in the wild and not introduced.
+"Not native" means the plant is native to North America but not to Minnesota.
 If the species survived until the 1951 census it is noted in the list.
 Updated scientific names are given in [ ].

-Next is a series of plants from Askov MN via Mr & Mrs Odell, which must have come from a garden or nursery as none are native and many are herb or ornamental garden plants.
+Next is a series of plants from Askov MN via Mr. & Mrs. Odell, which must have come from a garden or nursery as none are native and many are herb or ornamental garden plants.
 The source may have been Ferndale Nurseries which was located in Askov and was a source of plants for Eloise Butler and sometimes by Martha Crone.
-Some of these plants were still in the Garden at the time of her 1951 census but none survived till the 1986 census.
+Some of these plants were still in the Garden at the time of her 1951 census.

 The first Hummingbird and Oriole arrived on May 17th.
 By the time June arrived 2,300 plants, including all the above, had been set out.

 The pools Martha had dug in the marsh in 1947, to create a chain of three were enlarged.
-She writes: “the pools along swamp trail (established last year) were enlarged and have been well stocked with water lilies, both white and yellow, lotus lily, pickerel-weed and other water loving plants.”
+She wrote: “the pools along swamp trail (established last year) were enlarged and have been well stocked with water lilies, both white and yellow, lotus lily, pickerel-weed and other water loving plants.”
 (2).
-We have a photo that she took after the enlargement is on this page.
+A photo that she took after the enlargement is on this page.
 More information on these pools here.

-Again, a large number of plants new to the Garden were introduced in the Summer.
-Only two species survived until the 1951 - they are noted in the list.
+Again, a large number of plants new to the Garden were introduced in the summer.
+Only one species survived until the 1951 census - noted in the list.
 Updated scientific names are given in [ ].

 As in the previous year, there were some existing species that were planted in very large numbers at various times during the year.
 Rather than list them by season, here it the list for the year of such plants: